MayoMary/Data-Representation-Project/README.md

   Requirements to run this file:
   Two packages to be installed:
-      (a) virtualenv to allow multiple Python environments to exist beside each other Code : pip install virtualenv
+      * virtualenv to allow multiple Python environments to exist beside each other Code : pip install virtualenv

-      (b) Flask itself.
+      * Flask itself.
         Code : pip install Flask